box/wavectl/doc/sphinx/Templating.md

 ```

 \> NOTE: In this example there are a small number of alerts.
 All the concepts
-and commands discussed here, easily expand to many more alerts and dashboards.
+and commands discussed here easily expand to many more alerts and dashboards.
 We kept the data small to have a easy to follow example.

 \#\#\# Convert the json files of alerts into a templating languge.